geomyidia/midiserver/README.md

 [![][logo]][logo-large]

-*A MIDI CLI tool and server, focused on supporting BEAM apps via the Erlang Ports protocol*
+*A MIDI CLI tool and server written in Go, focused on supporting BEAM apps via Erlang Ports*

 TBD